ComposableFi/mantis-docs/docs/develop/mantis-sdk.md

 Some examples of these projects that can benefit from integrating Mantis are as follows:

 **Crypto Wallets:** Wallets can use Mantis to become intent-centric.
 This allows their users to submit intents for their desired crypto transaction outcomes.
 Intent settlement will then be carried out and optimized by Mantis solvers.
-Intents are executed on any chain that is connected to IBC using the optimal solution achieved.
+Intents are executed on any compatible chain using the optimal solution achieved.
 This delivers best execution for users while providing a streamlined UX within the existing wallet UI.

 **Order Flow Originators:** Any protocols that originate order flow can integrate Mantis to process orders.
-This can make these protocols intent-centric and provides chain-agnostic intent settlement over IBC.
+This can make these protocols intent-centric and provides chain-agnostic intent settlement.

 **Trading Bots:** Bots’ strategy algorithms can use Mantis-based trading opportunities.
 Settlement of these trades will then be optimized by Mantis solvers, providing best execution to users.
 Bot projects benefit from this opportunity financially; any bot that has partnered with Mantis and directs unique order flow to Mantis automatically receives that revenue share, once Mantis processes the given order.